-The solution: Real-time instructions through intelligent image processing with connection to ERP and server structures
+The solution: Real-time instructions through intelligent image processing with perspective connection to SAP and server structures

 The success story of ifm began in the founding year 1969 with the invention of inductive proximity switches for 220 V supply voltage.
 In the meantime grown to more than 8000 employees in more than 60 locations worldwide, ifm had originally developed the worker assistance system for its own needs.

 ifm mate is available as a complete solution and basically consists of a PC with powerful pre-installed software.
 It uses the human hand as a sensor without relying on further technical or optical aids.